flocto/SudokuWF/README.md

 This is very basic sudoku solver based on a very simple wave function collapse, it does not include any advanced algorithms or techniques.

 ## Wave Function Collapse
-Wave function collapse is essentially a way to reduce a set of superpositions defined by a wave function to a singular outcome based on observation.
+Wave function collapse is a way to reduce a set of superpositions defined by a wave function to a singular outcome based on observation.
 In this case, the set of superpositions is the possible valid numbers for a given position.
 Based on the other numbers in the same row, column, or cell, this superposition is narrowed down until it collapses to a single choice, which is the correct number in that spot.